 Strategic Planning Session

-In 2016, after reviewing the library’s defined Public Service Responses from the 2014 Strategic Planning Session, the Board decided to affirm but expand the focus of the library in the following four service response areas:
+In 2017, after reviewing the library’s defined Public Service Responses from the 2016 Strategic Planning Session, the Board decided to affirm but expand the focus of the library in the following five service response areas:

 Create, Retain and Encourage Young Readers: Emerging, Early, and Sustaining Literacy.

 Children from birth to age five will have programs and services designed to introduce them to books and the library and ensure that they will enter school ready to learn to read, write and listen.
 Children in elementary through high school will have programs and materials available to them to nurture and further develop a love of reading and life-long learning.

 Workforce Development and Continuous Learning Center

 Residents of all ages will be provided resources and programs that help them determine a career or job path for their future, enhance their job searching, and resume building and more through print, non-print, and online resources.

 Connect to the Digital World: Public Internet and Digital Access

 Patrons will access the digital world using high-speed connectivity, and emerging technologies.
 Digital content will be provided to enhance access options for educational, informational and recreational use.

 Stimulate Imagination and Lifelong Learning: Reading, Viewing, Listening and Creating

 Residents who want to enhance their leisure and adult learning time will find materials they need in a variety of formats.
 Patrons of all ages will be provided the opportunity to create and participate in hands-on learning through library resources and programs.